antarctica/lantern/docs/setup.md

 > [!TIP]
 > Uptime monitors [cannot be managed](https://github.com/jianyuan/terraform-provider-sentry/issues/643) via IaC.

+## Nagios monitoring

+Manually:

+- create an issue in the PDC Nagios management project in GitLab for each [Nagios Check](/docs/monitoring.md#nagios)

 ## Cloudflare Turnstile

 A Cloudflare Turnstile widget for [Bot Protection](/docs/site.md#bot-protection) is managed using